Computer Science

 Bachelor of Arts (BA) in Computer Science

-This CS major is for students enrolled in the College of Letters & Science (L&S).
+This CS major is for students enrolled in the College of Computing, Data Science, and Society (CDSS).
 Berkeley emphasizes the science of computer science, which means much more than just computer programming.
 It includes the theory of computation, the design and analysis of algorithms, the architecture and logic design of computers, programming languages, compilers, operating systems, scientific computation, computer graphics, databases, artificial intelligence, and natural language processing.
 Our goal is to prepare students both for a possible research career and long-term technical leadership in industry.
 We must therefore look beyond today's technology and give students the primary ideas and the learning skills that will prepare them to teach themselves about tomorrow's technology.

 Five-Year BS/MS Program